 Requesting Canvas Sandbox Courses

-The instructional technology point-people can also assist with requests for Canvas sandbox courses.
+School and college instructional technology point-people can also assist with requests for Canvas sandbox courses.
 Sandbox courses offer individuals the opportunity to experiment with Canvas before using it for actual courses.
 Requests can be submitted through this form, as well.

 Benefits of Canvas